Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-dreamscape.md

 ![Night City Center For Behavioral Health](./assets/night-city-behavioral.png){loading=lazy}

-Hmm.
-Green nature in the boxes, pink logo.
+Green nature in the boxes, pink separated part of brain connected only by a single strand.
+That's V's colors.
+"Night City" *is in and of itself* the center for behavioral health, made apparent by being made in red/cyan.
+That's the system/game/interface colors.

 Lets review:

 - Spyder injects FF06B5 into Johnny's psyche by way of an AI-given data slug.
 - The digital landscape (cyan/red) builds up around Johnny's backdrop of blue (world map).